Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Results

-Meanwhile, for participants in Group II, System C generally shows a lower workload than System A across multiple dimensions, including Mental Demand, Physical Demand, Temporal Demand, and Effort. \autoref{fig:nasa} also indicates that Performance and Frustration across A, C, and D are broadly comparable with overlapping distributions.
-Statistical comparisons show that participants reported significantly lower Mental Demand (t = -5.063, p = 0.0002), Physical Demand (t = -1.959, p = 0.038), Temporal Demand (t = -2.077, p = 0.031), and Effort (t = -2.803, p = 0.0086) for System C compared with System A. They also reported significantly higher Temporal Demand for System D compared with C (t = 2.569, p = 0.0130).
-These results indicate that the AI auditing support can effectively reduce users' mental workload and effort when added alone, while the scene graph may introduce additional temporal demand when added alongside the AI auditing support.
+To summarize, the results indicate that the \textbf{AI auditing support can reduce users' mental workload}, while the \textbf{scene graph can contribute to auditing performance despite potential addition to the temporal demand}.
 Most participants attributed this extra temporal demand to the significant amount of time spent on exploring promising auditing criteria when the scene graph is present.
 A few participants also mentioned the fact that it is naturally difficult to find useful criteria and get insights in systems used at a later time when they have already explored the model extensively in the previous systems.

-In addition, participants generally perceived all components within Vipera as helpful, with an average rating of 3.50 (SD=0.885) and 3.67 (SD=0.868) on the scene graph and AI auditing support, respectively.
-They also appreciated the automatic labeling of images (M=3.375, SD=0.970) and note-taking features (M=3.71, SD=1.083).
+Finally, participants generally perceived all components within Vipera as helpful, with an average rating of 3.50 (SD=0.885) and 3.67 (SD=0.868) on the scene graph and AI auditing support, respectively.
+They also appreciated the automatic labeling of images (M=3.375, SD=0.970) and note-taking features (M=3.71, SD=1.083), indicating the overall high usability of Vipera interface.